github-insights/github-insights.github.io/docs/architecture.md

 ## Overview

-The project is based on a Hexagonal archtecture, this allows for the the **GitHub** and **Prometheus** specific code to live in its own [adapters](#github-adapter) and [exporters](#prometheus-exporter) making the service easily extensible.
+The project is based on a Hexagonal architecture, this allows for the the **GitHub** and **Prometheus** specific code to live in its own [adapters](#github-adapter) and [exporters](#prometheus-exporter) making the service easily extensible.
 Those two adapter and exporter implementations are built around a `domain` module.

 This also means that anything specific to the implementation of the adapter or the exporter is only present in each respective module and does not need to be considered from other modules.
-Examples would be that chaching requests is done in the `github-adapter` and not in the `domain`.
+Examples would be that caching requests is done in the `github-adapter` and not in the `domain`.

 <p align="center">